falchion10/macOS-Jailbreak/README.md

 Reboot once more and you should now have a jailbroken Mac machine.
 Double click any ipa and it will successfully install.
 Installed apps will need to be resigned before they are able to run.
 You can use the .sh script provided to resign apps.
 Place the script in `/usr/local/bin`

-Add this to your .zshrc:
+Run this command to add an alias to your .zshrc file for the .sh script:

 ```
 echo 'alias sign="sudo /usr/local/bin/adhoc_app.sh"' >> ~/.zshrc